-- Notification of EFSEC within five (5) business days of receipt of any request to mitigate shadow flicker, - Notification of EFSEC, within two (2) weeks of original receipt, of the actions taken in response, and - EFSEC shall retain authority to review and override the Certificate Holder's denial(s) of any requests in this regard.
+- Notification of EFSEC within five (5) business days of receipt of any request to mitigate shadow flicker, - Notification of EFSEC, within two (2) weeks of original receipt, of the actions taken in response, and - EFSEC shall retain authority to review and override the Certificate Holder's denial(s) of any requests or choice of mitigation in this regard.

-This mitigation applies to SCA ARTICLE VII.H.
+This mitigation applies to SCA Amendment: ARTICLE VII.H.